Home Water Heaters Review, Types, and Selecting Tips

 Takagi tankless water heaterTakagi tankless water heater

-Tankless water heaters operate by heating water on demand, providing hot water only when needed (e.g., when the hot water tap is turned on).
-These systems eliminate standby heat losses since they do not require a storage tank.
-They offer an endless supply of hot water as long as there is demand.
+Tankless as one of the most popular water heater types, operate by heating water on demand, providing hot water only when needed, such as when the hot water tap is turned on.
+These systems eliminate standby heat losses since they do not require a storage tank, offering an endless supply of hot water as long as there is demand.

-Tankless heaters ensure that you never run out of hot water, but they do have limitations on flow rate, and the heating elements or gas burners can consume a significant amount of fuel.
+While tankless heaters ensure you never run out of hot water, they do have limitations on flow rate, and the heating elements or gas burners can consume a significant amount of fuel.
 These units are typically compact and designed for wall-mounted installation.
-Gas tankless models can be installed indoors or outdoors, with indoor gas units often featuring sealed combustion designs that allow for installation anywhere within the home.
+Gas tankless models can be installed both indoors and outdoors, with indoor units often featuring sealed combustion designs that allow for installation anywhere within the home.

 Gas tankless models are generally more efficient than tank-type heaters but come with a higher initial cost.
 They are particularly suitable for larger homes with multiple bathrooms or households with high hot water demand.